DirtDiglett/Pressure2/readme.md

 4. Open your Steam Settings Window.
 Navigate to Interface on the left, and locate the option *"Select the skin you wish Steam to use"* and choose *Pressure²*.
 5. After choosing Pressure² as your Steam skin, hit OK in Settings, you will be prompted to restart Steam. *Restart Steam.*
 6. You're good to go, captain.
 Welcome to your new Steam experience.
 Enjoy.

-## Staying updated
-The easiest way to keep up-to-date with Pressure² is to join the [Steam Community Group.](http://steamcommunity.com/groups/pressureskin) Any new releases will be announced there.

 ## [Frequently Asked Questions](https://github.com/DirtDiglett/Pressure2/wiki)
 View the list of frequently asked questions...
 Occasionally some even have answers.